-- (1) The amount shown under the termination without cause column represents the one time payment that would be made upon Mr. Lipke's termination without cause of \$2,227,225 and the current year value of the annual health and life insurance premiums that are provided for by his employment agreement.
-The amount shown under the death column represents the one time payment of \$1,138,060 that would be made in the event of his death and the current year value of the annual health and life insurance premiums that are provided for by his employment agreement.
-The amount shown under the disability column represents the current value of the annual payment and annual health and life insurance benefits provided for by Mr. Lipke's employment agreement.
-The disability payment of \$394,200, adjusted for increases as defined, is payable annually for the remainder of Mr. Lipke's life, and is reduced by amounts he would receive from the federal and state governments and insurance, pension or profit sharing plans maintained by the Company.
-Annual payment of health insurance and life insurance premiums, currently valued at \$19,038, would continue for Mr. Lipke if he were terminated without cause or becomes disabled and annual premiums currently valued at \$16,152 would be paid to provide health insurance for Mr. Lipke's spouse and dependent children in the event of his death. - (2) The amount shown in this row is payable in ten equal annual installments of \$100,000 upon Mr. Lipke's retirement at or after age 60 or his death. - (3) The amounts shown in this row represent the market value of restricted shares that would vest upon occurrence of the events in each column as of December 31, 2006. - (4) The amounts shown it this row represent the market value of restricted share units that would vest upon the occurrence of the events in each column as of December 31, 2006.
-The actual vesting occurs 6 months after the event occurs, except for death, in which case vesting is immediate. - (5) The amount represents the balance of Mr. Lipke's 401(k) Restoration Plan account as of December 31, 2006, which may be paid six months after the event in either a lump sum as the balance is below \$25,000, or in annual installments over a period of 5 to 10 years, except in the event of Mr. Lipke's death, in which case the amount would be paid immediately. - (6) The amounts in this row represent the tax gross up payable with respect to outstanding restricted stock awards and retirement based restricted stock units.
+- (1) The amount shown under the voluntary termination for good reason and the termination without cause columns represent the sum of the one time payment that would be made upon Mr. Lipke's termination for those reasons for \$3,795,150 and the current year value of the annual health insurance premiums that are provided for by his employment agreement.
+The amount shown under the death column represents the one time payment that would be made in the event of his death.
+The amount shown under the disability column represents the current value of the annual payment and annual health insurance benefits provided for by Mr. Lipke's employment agreement.
+The disability payment of \$251,078, adjusted for increases as defined, is payable annually for the remainder of Mr. Lipke's life, and is reduced by amounts he would receive from the federal and state governments and insurance, pension or profit sharing plans maintained by the Company.
+Annual payment of health insurance premiums, currently valued at \$8,763, would continue for Mr. Lipke if he voluntarily terminates for good reason, was terminated without cause or becomes disabled. - (2) The amount shown in this row is payable in ten equal annual installments of \$100,000 upon Mr. Lipke's retirement at or after age 60 or his death. - (3) The amounts shown in this row represent the market value of restricted shares that would vest upon occurrence of the events in each column as of December 31, 2007. - (4) The amounts shown it this row represent the market value of restricted share units that would vest upon the occurrence of the events in each column as of December 31, 2007.
+The actual vesting occurs 6 months after the event occurs, except for death, in which case vesting is immediate. - (5) The amount represents the balance of Mr. Lipke's 401(k) Restoration Plan account as of December 31, 2007, which may be paid six months after the event in either a lump sum as the balance is below \$25,000, or in annual installments over a period of 5 to 10 years, except in the event of Mr. Lipke's death, in which case the amount would be paid immediately. - (6) The amounts in this row represent the tax gross up payable with respect to outstanding restricted stock awards and retirement based restricted stock units.